 Megan is an experienced director having served on a number of Boards including corporate, government and not for profits.
 Her experience spans marketing, consulting, public relations and corporate affairs and sporting organisations.
 Megan is a member of AIM, AICD and has served as a Ministerial Advisor to the Australian Minister for Sport, Minister for Tourism and Minister Assisting the Prime Minister for the Sydney 2000 Games.

 Ruby is an active member of Special Olympics Gladstone and her local swim club.
 She regularly volunteers at the RSPCA and is committed to investing in her local community as a Youth Ambassador with Gladstone Community Linking Agency.
 Of her appointment, Ruby said, “I am excited to work alongside Ben to represent Special Olympics athletes, to have an opportunity to share ideas, good news stories and opinions that are important to all of us."

 Dave Fenlon is a CEO/Senior executive with extensive experience across Europe and Oceania in private equity, public and privately held retail, supply, manufacturing and client facing businesses.
 Dave has exceptional leadership capabilities and change management skills with a strong emphasis on delivering strong operational results through superior financial and strategic capabilities.
 Dave has an emphasis on building strong organisational foundations.

-Ross is a finance professional, who as CFO, has worked for listed and private Australian companies as well as head of finance and corporate services for Apac with US multinationals.
-Ross has a passion for sport for all and the benefits to be derived from physical activity.
-Ross is actively involved in numerous community activities and has a keen interest in helping Special Olympics athletes achieve their goals, whether it be in sport or life.
+Ross is a finance professional and graduate of AICD, who as CFO, has worked for listed and private Australian companies as well as leading finance and corporate services teams across APAC for US multinationals.
+Ross passionately believes in the benefits that can be derived from sport and physical activity for everyone.
+Ross is actively involved in numerous community activities, including his local SO Club, and has a keen interest in helping Special Olympics athletes achieve their goals, whether they be in sport or life.

 Corene Strauss, CEO